 The phenomenon of cellular senescence was first described by the renowned biologist Leonard Hayflick as a condition of cellular dysfunction occurring when cells reach their replicative limit but don't die.
 Senescence can be triggered by telomere shortening, oxidative stress, and accumulated DNA damage.
-Senescent cells can either die using an "auto-destruct" program called apoptosis, devolve into cancer, or lapse into a zombie-like state.
+Once they reach this stage, senescent cells have 3 options: die using an "auto-destruct" program called apoptosis, devolve into cancer, or lapse into a zombie-like state.
 Senescent cells are an important feature of aging because they release pro-inflammatory cytokines and other harmful molecules, a condition called the senescence-associated secretory phenotype (SASP).
-Like the bad apples in the barrel, SASP zombie cells affect not only senescent cells themselves but also nearby cells and the tissue environment, resulting in what is called inflammaging.
+Like the bad apples in the barrel, SASP zombie cells adversely affect nearby cells and the tissue environment, resulting in what is called inflammaging: chronic low-grade inflammation driving accelerated aging.